cs230-stanford/website-2018-winter/_posts/2018-02-01-tensorflow-psp.md

 ## Creating the input data pipeline

 You can read the [official tutorial](https://www.tensorflow.org/programmers_guide/datasets).
 The `Dataset` API alows you to build an asynchronous, highly optimized data pipeline to prevent your GPU from [data starvation](https://www.tensorflow.org/performance/performance_guide#input_pipeline_optimization).
 It loads data from the disk (images or text), applies optimized transformations, creates batches and sends it to the GPU.
-Previous data pipelines had to wait for the CPU to load the data.
+Former data pipelines made the GPU wait for the CPU to load the data, leading to performance issues.

 ### Introduction to `tf.data` with a Text Example

 Let's go over a quick example.
-Let's say we have a `.txt` file containing sentences
+Let's say we have a `file.txt` file containing sentences

 ```
 I use Tensorflow